What we'll cover:

 According to the Consumer Financial Protection Bureau, financial wellness is determined, in part, by the extent to which people feel that they are on track to meet their financial goals.

-When it comes to setting goals, it’s important to write them down and be specific.
-This can help improve your chances of reaching them.
-By clearly spelling out what it is you actually want to achieve, you can then begin to put together a plan with timelines to help you move towards your goals in a tangible and measurable way.
+When it comes to setting goals, it helps to write them down and be specific.
+You’ll want to clearly lay out what it is you want to achieve and why that’s important to you.
+Next, to help improve your chances of reaching your goal, put together a plan with timelines, so that you can work toward your goal in a tangible and measurable way.

-This is important because without some type of roadmap to guide you, it can be easy to fall off track and lose motivation.
+Without some type of plan or roadmap to guide you, it can be easy to fall off track and lose motivation.

 One smart way to help boost your savings is to automate your finances.
-By putting your savings on autopilot, you won’t forget to pay yourself first whenever payday comes around.
-Also, by automatically transferring a portion of your paychecks to your savings account, it could help you stay on track for your money goals.
+By putting your savings on autopilot, you won’t have to remember to pay yourself first whenever payday comes around.
+Not only could this help you save consistently, but it could also help you stay on track for your goals.

 Don’t forget you can automate contributions to your retirement accounts as well.
-If you’re able to contribute consistently, you’ll be surprised at just how quickly you could grow your nest egg over time.
+Many account providers allow you to set up recurring contributions.
+You just need to decide the frequency and the amount of your contributions.
+By automating your retirement savings, you’ll be surprised at how quickly you could grow your nest egg.

-If you’re not sure how much you can afford to set aside each month for your goals, consider connecting with a financial advisor who can help you crunch the numbers and see what makes the most sense.
+If you’re not sure how much you're able to set aside each month for your goals, consider connecting with a financial advisor who can help you crunch the numbers and see what makes the most sense.

 When it comes to financial wellness, it’s also a good idea to pay attention to how you spend money.
 Constant overspending, for example, can create stress and become a serious hurdle to reaching our financial goals.